It can feel difficult to choose the right lightweight wheelchair for your needs, with so many on offer. In this article we will explain:

 – Individuals recovering from illness needing short-term or long-term rehabilitation

-Wheelchairs offer a variety of benefits for people with reduced mobility – some obvious, some less well known.
-Predominantly they offer independence, freedom, flexibility and opportunity.
+Portable wheelchairs offer a variety of benefits for people with reduced mobility – some obvious, some less well known.
+Predominantly a fold up wheelchair would offer independence, freedom, flexibility and opportunity.
 They can also prevent further injury and alleviate pain.

 4) Lifestyle – Wheelchair categories cater both to the needs of the individual, and their lifestyle.
 It might be useful to make a list of the things you like to do, and the activities a wheelchair would help you to enjoy.
 If you lead a very active lifestyle, you’ll need a different type of wheelchair compared with someone who spends most of their time indoors.